 Yes, you can register at any location.

 The Stark County District Library encourages literacy on all levels through the circulation of our materials and library programming.
 We make an exceptionally strong push for early literacy in our story times and through the circulation of items such as children's books, puppets, and Kindergarten Readiness Packs.

 The library provides homebound services to customers by delivering customer requested materials to your home if you are located in our designated service area.
 Deliveries are every 4 weeks to your home.
 You may sign-up for the service by calling 330-458-2827.
 A library card application can be mailed to your address or an application can be part of your first visit.

 There are special sections of this website devoted to news and programs.
 You can also pick up a copy of the library's Stark Scene, our tri-annual publication which lists all library events.
 Follow us on Facebook and subscribe to our email newsletter to find out up-to-the-minute information on library events and news.

 Yes, the Main Library Friends of the Library run a gift store and monthly book sale at the Main Library.
 Most branch locations offer used materials for sale as well.
 Search for Book Sales in our online Events Calendar to find sale times and locations.

-The Stark County District Library is funded by a combination of state and local tax dollars.
+The Stark County District Library is funded by a combination of local and state tax dollars.
 Slightly more than 50% of revenue comes from a local property tax levy.
-Approximately 45% is from the State of Ohio Public Library Fund, and approximately 4% is from fees and fines.
+Approximately 45% is from the State of Ohio Public Library Fund, and approximately 4% is from other sources.